spacemeshos/product/roadmap.md

 #### Spacemesh App
 - [x] Dark Mode.
 - [ ] Full support for Vaults.
-- [ ] Use Ledger hardware device to sign transactions.
+- [ ] Use a Ledger hardware device to sign transactions.
-- [ ] Display dashboard and explorer.
+- [ ] Display Dashboard and Explorer.
-- [ ] Support wallet-only mode.
+- [ ] Support wallet-only Mode.
 - [ ] Support multiple wallets and networks.

 #### CLIWallet